Sunpatiens is the answer to all who love Impatiens and wish to see them bloom in full sun!

 Learn more about sunpatiens ®

 - Care is simple and growth is quick.

-- Resistance to warm weather is what makes this flower stand out.
+- Resistance to full sun and warm weather is what makes this Impatiens stand out.

 There are three major types of sun impatiens

 - Sunpatiens ‘Compact‘ – grows up to 2½ feet (75 cm) tall

 - Sunpatiens ‘Spreading‘ – reaches heights of up to 3 feet (90 cm)

 - Sunpatiens ‘Vigorous‘ – makes it over 3½ feet (105 cm) high

 This Impatiens hybrid was bred from ‘New Guinea’ Impatiens, which itself was already an improvement over common Impatiens as regards heat resistance.

 Why the “®”?
-Sunpatiens ® was developed by the Sakata Seed Corporation, which reserved the trademark on the name for merchandising.
+Sunpatiens ® is a development of the Sakata Seed Corporation, which set the trademark name specifically for merchandising.
 This is the name most horticulture stores will sell the plant under, but the scientific name is Impatiens hawkeri hybrid.

-This Japan-based company worked with Indonesian growers to breed the plant.
+This Japan-based company worked with local growers and the Indonesian Department of Agriculture to breed the plant.
 They’re constantly adding new colors such as fire red, tropical rose, neon pink, magenta and more colors from the orange to purple range.

 Smart tip about Sunpatiens ®